MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-configure.md

 8. Select **Create role group** to finish.

-### Create new role groups with different communication compliance roles
+### Option 2: Create new role groups with different communication compliance roles

 Create multiple role groups to segment communication compliance access and responsibilities among different users in your organization.
 For each new role group, you'll assign different communication compliance roles.